Globle warming caused by deforestation of rain forests

 Restrictions on sale of tools and machinery used in this destructive process.
 Could influence governments to curb cutting of trees.
 Work on getting news media to report on what is going on.

-Barry's Response - Don't forget about human needs too.
-What we need is a way to use our natural resources wisely.
-Focus on replenishing and sustainability.
-This way we and our kids (and so on) can have what they need indefinitely.
+Barry's Response - Don't forget about human needs as well.
+Our natural resources need to be used wisely.
+Maintain a focus on replenishment and sustainability.
+Using this method, we and our children (and so on) will always have what they need.